jockmac22/simple_ssh/README.md

 It's possible to inject data into the SSH command using the `inject()` method.

-This method essentally adds the SSH command to the end of a pipeline.
+This method adds the SSH command to the end of a pipeline.
 Each time you call the `inject()` method, a command is added to the pipeline before the SSH call.

-If I wanted to inject content into the SSH command, I might do this:
+Here's an example
 ```ruby
 SimpleSsh.inject("echo 'test'").!("cat | grep 'test'")
 ```